-links between innovation and creative capital that in turn determine the ways in which apparently disparate resources-physical, social, and material-can be usefully ecosystem or network.
-This investigation of networks prioritizes related to create communities within an ecology of social and cultural care.
+This grouping of parties can be described in terms of a health ecosystem or network.
+This investigation of networks prioritizes links between innovation and creative capital that in turn determine the ways in which apparently disparate resources-physical, social, and material-can be usefully related to create communities within an ecology of social and cultural care.